 The need for therapy

-Intensive therapy is perfect for the patient who needs more than the weekly dose of therapy most programs come with.
+Intensive therapy is perfect for the patient who is in need of more than the weekly dose of therapy most programs come with.
 However, it should be noted that intensive therapy programs are generally designed for patients who do not need to detox.

-This means the patient has either already detoxed a home or has completed a detox program elsewhere, from which they can directly enroll in an intensive therapy program.
-Patients presenting emotional or behavioral issues, crises, or comorbid disorders are most likely in need of intensive treatment.
+This means the patient has either already detoxed at home or has completed a detox program elsewhere, from which they can directly enroll in an intensive therapy program.
+Patients presenting emotional or behavioral issues, crisis situations, or comorbid disorders are most likely in need of intensive treatment.

 As an outpatient, you can expect the same scope of therapy in a more condensed format.
 Additionally, you won’t live on the property.
 For some, this means travel is involved.
 These patients can continue to participate in their daily lives — taking care of family and maintaining employment — while still getting the full impact of treatment that residential patients do.

 In majority, most intensive therapy programs offer daily psychiatric evaluations of the patient’s condition, 12-step program participation, and educational resources on addiction inclusive of group learning sessions.
 While some patients are hesitant to participate in a 12-step program, Reuters reported on research shows that this method was an effective form of treatment with only 14 percent of drug-abusing patients relapsing within a year’s time.

 No one type of therapy is suitable for every condition or personality.
 A well-rounded intensive therapy program will promote a variety of treatment options that can be used in the planned therapy regimen overseen by a physician.
 One of the biggest perks of intensive therapy is the ability to tailor a treatment plan around the individual patient.
 So there’s little to no concern about the chosen method being ineffective or clashing with the needs of the patient.